Decay chain: Neptunium series

 The 4n+1 chain of neptunium-237 is commonly called the "neptunium series" or "neptunium cascade".
 In this series, only two of the isotopes involved are found naturally in significant quantities, namely the final two: bismuth-209 and thallium-205.
 Some of the other isotopes have been detected in nature, originating from trace quantities of ^{237}Np produced by the (n,2n) knockout reaction in primordial ^{238}U.

-Since this series was only discovered and studied in 1947–1948, its nuclides were never given historic names.
-Uniquely among the four, this decay chain has an isotope of radon only produced in a rare branch (not shown in the illustration) but not in the main decay sequence; thus, radon from this decay chain will hardly migrate through rock.
-Also uniquely, it ends in thallium (or, practically speaking, bismuth) rather than lead.
 This series terminates with the stable isotope thallium-205, 8 alpha decays and 4 beta decays from neptunium.

+The neptunium series is fairly unique among the 4, for several reasons: